ForgeRock/openid-client-helper/README.md

     req // Provide user session context.
   )
   .then((response) => {
-    // Check if the access token has expired or otherwise invalid. if (getWWWAuthenticateHeaderAttributes(response).error === 'invalid_token') {
+    // Optionally, check if for some reason the resource-specific access token could not be renewed automatically. if (getWWWAuthenticateHeaderAttributes(response).error === 'invalid_token') {
-      handleInvalidAccessToken() // For example, reauthorize the client.
+      handleInvalidAccessToken() // For example, try to reauthorize the client.
     }

     // . . .